○ 7 min read

 The Essential Element

-Keeping ingredients around for great-tasting smoothie recipes might help you avoid grabbing whatever is in sight (like donuts and cookies) and help you avoid other everyday stress-induced eating habits.
+Keeping ingredients around for great-tasting smoothie recipes might help you avoid grabbing whatever is in sight (like donuts and cookies) and help you avoid eating habits you're trying to conquer.
 Smoothies can be a quick on-the-go option for busy people or if you just don’t feel up to preparing something more time-consuming.
 It certainly won’t take the place of a well-balanced meal, but it can fuel you through trying times, help to support your entire body, and promote feelings of relaxation and well-being.